 "The best thing about being a statistician is that you get to play in everyone's backyard."

-Whether it’s helping my colleagues assess vaccine uptake and effectiveness in pregnant women, design a study to look at raising incomes of farmers in rural Egypt or develop web analytics to explore the impact of a Zika information campaign, I am fortunate that I get to apply my knowledge and data skills in several different venues.
+Whether it’s helping my colleagues design a study to look at raising incomes of farmers in rural Egypt or develop web analytics to explore the impact of a Zika information campaign, I am fortunate that I get to apply my knowledge and data skills in several different venues.
 I’m also lucky because I get to go to a lot of conferences, some of which are focused on research methods and some that are not.
 Data is ubiquitous and I believed that it was the one thing that brought all areas of research, evaluation, policy and practice together at professional meetings—across all disciplines.
 I was wrong.
 I recently discovered that the growing presence of tech at these meetings is threatening data’s status as the one great unifier.

 Surveying the Conference Scene: AAPOR